MDhewei/ProTiler-Mut/README.md

 Docker can be downloaded freely from here: https://store.docker.com/search?offering=community&type=edition

-To get an image of STREAM, simply execute the following command:
+To get an image of ProTiler-Mut, simply execute the following command:
 ```console
 $ docker pull MDhewei/ProTiler-Mut
  ```

 ## How to use ProTiler-Mut

 ### 1. ProTiler-Mut cluster: Perform the clustering and categorization of functional mutations